Contact and Company Properties

 Click on the Property ID to copy that to your clipboard for quick access.

-Each Help Scout user can reorder or choose to show or hide properties as they prefer.
-Click the three dot option menu and choose Show/Hide Properties
+Each Help Scout user can choose to show or hide properties as they prefer.
+Click the three dot option menu and choose Show/Hide Properties.
+Click the company tile to see the company properties.

 How to Populate Properties

-Once you've created the customer properties you'd like to track in Help Scout, you can populate them manually from the customer profile or, with the help of your development team, programmatically via Mailbox API and Beacon's JavaScript API.
+Once you've created the properties you'd like to track in Help Scout, you can populate them manually from the contact or company profile or programmatically via Inbox API .

-To create a bulk import or set up an ongoing sync of your customer data into Help Scout properties, grab your developer team and point them over to the Mailbox API documentation.
-They'll want to dig in to the Customers endpoints — specifically, they can use the Update Customer Properties endpoint to fill in properties for your customers.
+To create a bulk import or set up an ongoing sync of your contact data into Help Scout properties, grab your developer team and point them over to the Inbox API documentation.
+They'll want to dig in to the Customers endpoints — specifically, they can use the Update Customer Properties endpoint to fill in properties for your contacts.
+For company properties, they will want to use Set Organization Property Value.

-The Create Customer action at Zapier now includes any Customer Properties you have defined.
+The Create Customer action at Zapier includes any Contact Properties you have defined.
 You'll find them below the standard Customer Profile fields in your Zapier action setup.

-The new Update Customer Properties action at Zapier requires the Customer ID.
-If your trigger does not already include the Customer ID, use the Find Customer action as a step before this one to pull the ID, then choose the Update Customer Properties action.
-The Customer Properties you've defined will show as options to fill.
+The new Update Customer Properties action at Zapier requires the Contact ID.
+If your trigger does not already include the Contact ID, use the Find Customer action as a step before this one to pull the ID, then choose the Update Customer Properties action.
+The Contact Properties you've defined will show as options to fill.

-If you use Beacon to offer support to your customers, you can also sync customer property data via Beacon Identify.
-Details such as name, email address, and property information can sync from an external data source — such as your billing system or customer account manager — to the customer's profile each time they load Beacon.
+If you use Beacon to offer support to your contacts, you can also sync contact property data via Beacon Identify.
+Details such as name, email address, and property information can sync from an external data source — such as your billing system or customer account manager — to the contact's profile each time they load Beacon.

 With help from your development team, you can install Beacon on your website or in your app and connect it to Properties in two quick steps:

-1. Head to Manage > Properties to create your customer properties and take note of the property ID for each.
+1. Head to Manage > Properties to create your contact properties and take note of the property ID for each.
 For example, the property ID below is planName.

 2. Work with your developer team to install Beacon and use the identify method to pass along the relevant property information.